BarbieCue/dapr-service-invocation/README.md

 ![scenario](docs/scenario.png)

-A client wants to have some information about the weather, the time and some news. he retrieves these information via the _Overview service_.
+A client wants to have some information about the weather, the time and some news.
+He retrieves these information via the _Overview service_.
-The overview service collects these single information from three separate services.
+The overview service collects all these single information from three separate services.
 But not by calling the services directly.
-Instead, the overview service requests its own dapr sidecar to collect the information from the other services.
+Instead, the overview service requests its own dapr sidecar to collect the information from the other services providing a _service name_ and the _endpoint method_.
 The sidecar then requests the information from the other services sidecars.
-This is the moment when the dapr service invocation comes into play.
+This is where the dapr service invocation comes into play.

 ## Prerequisites